phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 ## More about `mix phx.gen.auth`

-Check out [here](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Auth.html#content) for more details such as using different password hashing library, customizing the web module namespace, generating binary id type, configuring the default options and using custom table names.
+Check out `mix phx.gen.auth` for more details, such as using different password hashing library, customizing the web module namespace, generating binary id type, configuring the default options, and using custom table names.

 ## Additional resources